 -Minors: Tuesday Aug 9th, 2022 6pm Field 3

 -Majors: Friday Aug 12th, 2022 6pm Field 2

 -Prep: Friday Aug 12th, 2022 6pm Field 4

 -Instructional: No Assessments, players are randmonly placed upon a team and contacted by their Team Manager before Practice Starts.

-Whatever your Child's age is on May 1st, 2022 will determine the league they play in for the Spring 2022 Season regardless of what their age is when you sign them up.
+Whatever your Child's age is on May 1st, 2022 will determine the league they play in for the Fall 2022.

 -Instructional T-Ball: 3 and 4 year olds

 -Rookie (machine pitch): 7 and 8 year olds

 -Seniors: 16 - 18 year olds (you can be 17, and turn 18 during the season to be eligible to play Seniors, but not sign up already as an 18 year old for liability reasons)